John Byron: Anson's voyage around the world

 Byron's account of his adventures and the Wager Mutiny are recounted in The Narrative of the Honourable John Byron (1768).
 His book sold well enough to be printed in several editions.

 Byron was appointed captain of in December 1746.

 Seven Years' War

 In 1760, during the Seven Years' War, Byron commanded a squadron sent to destroy the fortifications at Louisbourg, Cape Breton Island, Nova Scotia, which had been captured by the British two years before.
-They wanted to ensure it could not be used by the French in Canada.
-In July of that year he defeated the French flotilla sent to relieve New France at the Battle of Restigouche.
+They wanted to ensure the French could not use it in Canada.
+In July of that year, he defeated the French flotilla sent to relieve New France at the Battle of Restigouche.